luco2018/Intel-HPC-Container/containers/gromacs/README.md

  * Get the gromacs container
  * Source mpi
  * Specify host names to run on in a “hosts” file
- * Select a communication and Nextork fabric at runtime
+ * Select a communication and Nextwork fabric at runtime

  Here is an example to run interactively GROMACS with the lignocellulose sample on 4 node with 24 cores/socket/node setup on the cloud: